 At the onset of an emergency, news is likely to spread quickly.
 Nevertheless, a formal plan must be in place and supporting protocols must be followed to ensure that all necessary notifications are reliably made.
-EOC activation is accomplished using the 911 Shield Application.
+EOC activation is accomplished using the SafeZone Emergency Notification Application.

-The primary A&M-Central Texas communication hub is the Public Information Officer, although the A&M-Central Texas Police Department may receive the initial notification of an emergency situation.
-The Public Information Officer and the A&M-Central Police Department will ensure that any notification of an emergency is shared.
+The primary A&M-Central Texas communication hub is the Public Information Officer, although the A&M-Central Texas University Police Department (UPD) may receive the initial notification of an emergency.
+The Public Information Officer and the A&M-Central UPD will ensure that any notification of an emergency is shared.

-The Public Information Officer and or A&M-Central Texas Police Department personnel shall be responsible for contacting the appropriate Incident Commander, i.e., the Vice President for Finance and Administration, Provost and Vice President for Student and Academic Affairs, Director of Human Resources, or the designated alternate.
-The Incident Commander shall contact appropriate members of the administration, and instruct the Public Information Officer to contact university staff per the guidelines in Appendix C if required.
-The Public Information Officer shall implement standard internal emergency contact procedures.
+The Public Information Officer and or A&M-Central Texas UPD personnel shall be responsible for contacting the appropriate Incident Commander (Police Chief) and other EOC personnel, i.e., the Vice President for Finance and Administration, Provost and Vice President for Student and Academic Affairs, Director of Human Resources, or the designated alternate.
+The Incident Commander shall contact appropriate members of the administration and instruct the Public Information Officer to contact university staff per the guidelines in Appendix C if required.
+The Public Information Officer shall implement standard internal emergency contact procedures (Warrior Shield app).